-to empower women to reclaim their bodies, their voices, their lives.
+to empower humans to reclaim their bodies, their voices, their lives.

 My name is Beck.

 Since I was a small human, I was devoted to helping the underdog.
 I don’t know how that desire started.
 Perhaps it was a natural instinct as the oldest of three girls: I wanted my younger sisters to know they weren’t alone.
 I wanted to ensure they were supported, safe, successful.
 As a fresh graduate with a Bachelors Degree in Sociology and Art, that desire to fight for the underdogs nearly led me to law school.
 However it didn’t quite feel congruent with my desires to work in the wellness field.

 In my 20s I started The Yoga Place and worked with yoga students and life coaching clients to help people overcome physical and mental limitations.
 I facilitated yoga teacher trainings so that we could positively impact more people.
 I volunteered to work with school-aged girls, women in prison, and at the domestic abuse house.
 In my 20s I also bought my first house: an uninsurable, unlivable foreclosure that we renovated and now is full of awe and joy.

 Today I am a chiropractic intern.
 Though life looks different now as compared to 10 years ago, my desire to inspire people to be the best version of themselves is still the same.
 I continue to advocate for: girls’ education, healthy children, domestic violence victims, and strong military families.